jakesylvestre/site/README.md

 ## Headers

-To keep things neat, please do not use header tag `h1`, or `#`.
+To keep things neat, please do not use header tag `h1`, or `#` in Markdown..

 ## Modernizr

 We use a customized version of Modernizr.
-The build link is available at _assets/js/depend/modernizr.js
+The build link is available at `_assets/js/depend/modernizr.js`.
+You may customize it to select any features you may require, than update this with a new file.

-## Pygments

-We use native Pygments, with the folowing themes:

-* Monokai (deadcream.css)
-* Monokai (darkgrey.css)